Holistic Medicine and Mental Wellness For Poor Communities

 Founded in 2008, FIMAFRICA has helped many communities in Kenya and has helped teach integrated medicine to local health workers as well.

-FIMAFRICA's volunteer program provides valuable clinical training to doctors, naturopaths, homeopaths and other practitioners interested in integrated medicine while they volunteer to help poor communities.
+FIMAFRICA's volunteer program (currently paused) provides valuable clinical training to doctors, naturopaths, homeopaths and other practitioners interested in integrated medicine while they volunteer to help poor communities.